Most (but not all) manuscripts from the collection have been fully digitized.

-Digitization for additional manuscripts is ongoing.
+Digitization for additional manuscripts may be considered in the future.
 Some manuscripts are currently not being digitized due to condition issues.

 See Finding manuscripts of interest for more details on locating manuscripts (digitized or not), including sample searches.

-Look for the "Available online" link (results list) or "Full text" link (item page).
+Look for the "Available online" link (results list) or "Full text" link (catalogue entry / description page).

 In Mirlyn Classic